 Tuesday, May 5, 2015

 Tübingen is the city we would have ended up living in for three to six months if Anna’s position in Bonn hadn’t come up.
 It’s a small University town, so much so that, as of 2014, about one in three people living in Tübingen is a student.
 Despite this fact, there isn’t much action there.
 Even the night before when we were out, there was nobody else around, not even going in or out of the cinema next to us.
 The Bulgarian couple said that’s just how it is there.
 Tübingen is also almost impossible to navigate due to all of the one way streets and dead ends.
-It’s a nice place, don’t get me wrong, but I’m so glad we didn’t end up living there.
+It’s a nice place, don’t get me wrong, but I’m so glad we didn’t live there.

 After strolling around for an hour or so I figured it was time to get some lunch.
 I went into a French bakery that had some great looking quiches in a case.
 Not the most masculine dish, but quiche tastes good and I was hungry.
 I asked what several of them were, one of which I was told was “Bear and offal”.
 It doesn’t get much manlier than that, even if it was a quiche!
 I got one of those and a quiche lorraine, found a seat in a park and had lunch.
 I took a huge bite out of my “Bear and Offal” quiche, but a pastry chef with a French accent, combined with his translation issues, had resulted in me actually purchasing a pear and cheese quiche.
 What a let down.
 Probably should tackle that hill again and wait for Anna to finish.